jjrussell/batsd/tapjoyads/features/api/video-secondary-actions.md

 2. User clicks "View/Edit Video Button"
 3. User clicks "[Add Button]"
 4. User should manually enter a "Name" and "Ordinal" value.
-5. User should select an "Item" marked for "Android", "Windows" or "All" platforms from the list presented.
+5. User should select an App "Item" marked for "Android", "Windows" or "All" platforms from the list presented.
 6. User should check the "Rewarded" and "Enabled" checkboxes
 7. User clicks "Create Video Button"
 8. The user should be redirected to the Video Button list, and the new button should be visible with the values entered.